 First, find a suitable box to use.
 An old shoe box would be ideal, but any box with a lid will work.

-Next, cover it with paper or paint it to hide what is already printed on the box and make it personal to you.
-You could use textured paper (try some old wallpaper or get some special paper from craft shops) or perhaps glitter-filled paint to give your box a special feel.
+Next, cover it with paper or paint it to make it personal to you.
+You could use textured paper (try some old wallpaper or get some special paper from craft shops) or glitter-filled paint.

 Now comes the really fun part!
 Once it is completely covered and dry, you can decorate your box any way you like.
 You could cut out pictures from magazines or use holiday photos and stick these all over your box.
 Or make a pattern by sticking down some of the smaller objects you’ve collected, such as shells or seeds.